guardian/vagrants/README.md

 Vagrant Commmands
 -----------------

-* /opt/vagrant/bin/vagrant suspend: Disable the virtual instance.
+* `/opt/vagrant/bin/vagrant suspend`: Disable the virtual instance.
 The allocated disc space for the instance is retained but the instance will not be available.
 The running state at suspend time is saved for resumption.
-* /opt/vagrant/bin/vagrant resume: Wake up a previously suspended virtual instance.
+* `/opt/vagrant/bin/vagrant resume`: Wake up a previously suspended virtual instance.
-* /opt/vagrant/bin/vagrant halt: Turn off the virtual instance.
+* `/opt/vagrant/bin/vagrant halt`: Turn off the virtual instance.
 Calling vagrant up after this is the equivalent of a reboot.
-* /opt/vagrant/bin/vagrant destroy: Hose your virtual instance, reclaiming the allocated disc space.
+* `/opt/vagrant/bin/vagrant destroy`: Hose your virtual instance, reclaiming the allocated disc space.
-* /opt/vagrant/bin/vagrant provision: Rerun puppet or chef provisioning on the virtual instance.
+* `/opt/vagrant/bin/vagrant provision`: Rerun puppet or chef provisioning on the virtual instance.